kitspace/awesome-electronics/contributing.md

 ### ${\color{yellow}B}$

+A EDA with a small community yet and not so popular, but with a promising and very active software development.
+Software in this tier tends to grwo into tier ${\color{orange}A}$ as they get matured.
+They can have some nice features for more complex electronic projects, but they are usually more limited when compared to tier ${\color{orange}A}$ or ${\color{red}S}$.

+### ${\color{green}C}$

 Single-featured EDAs with a small community.
 It lacks more complex functionalities, and the software development is not very active.
 Additionally, it is usually used in a niche.
+EDAs in this tier are not expected to grow much further than they already are.
 Even though, the software can fully fullfil its taks and can be used for small- and medium-sized projects.

-### ${\color{green}C}$
+### ${\color{light blue}D}$

 Old and single-featured EDAs with a rarely active software development.
 EDAs in this tier tend to become obsolete throughout the time.

-### ${\color{light blue}D}$
+### ${\color{purple}E}$

 Abandoned EDA projects with obsolete features.
 These EDAs are listed for historical reasons, as they were relevant in the past.